-We will promote the universal design of roads around major railroad stations throughout Japan in order to achieve communities where all people can move around smoothly and safely.
+We will promote the universal design of roads around major railroad stations throughout Japan in order to achieve communities where all people, including elderly and disabled, can move around smoothly and safely.
+Promote the development of child-rearing support facilities at Michi-no-Eki (roadside rest area) nationwide.

-Promote the development of child-rearing support facilities at expressway service areas and Roadside rest area (Michi-no-Eki) nationwide.
+• Expansion of the designation of specific roads [Ref.
+1] based on the Barrier-Free Act (July, 2019)

-- Expansion of the designation of specific roads [Ref.
-1] based on the Barrier-Free Act (July, 2019) Expanded designation: approx. 1,700 km -> approx. 4,450 km - Major child-rearing support facilities at service areas and Roadside rest area (Michi-no-Eki)
+- Expanded designation: approx. 1,700 km -> approx. 4,450 km - Major child-rearing support facilities at service areas and Michi-no-Eki